Three-loop contributions to $b\to s\gamma$ associated with the current-current operators: Introduction

-In \cite{Greub:2023msv} we started the computation of virtual $\alpha_s^2$ corrections to the decay amplitude $b \to s \gamma$ associated with the current-current operators\footnote{This work can be considered as an extension of our work \cite{Greub:1996tg} on the corresponding $\alpha_s^1$ corrections.}, by working out all those diagrams where no gluons are touching the $b$-quark line.
-These contributions, which we denote in the following as ``$s$-leg diagrams'', are shown in Figure 1 of \cite{Greub:2023msv}.
 A few months later, two papers were published \cite{Fael:2023,Czaja:2023ren} in which our results were confirmed and extended to the complete set of virtual correction diagrams.
-As these highly non-trivial computations are a crucial ingredient in the NNLL program, we decided to do in our present work an independent calculation of the contributions which we did not include in our paper \cite{Greub:2023msv}.
-To this end, we calculate in the present paper all diagrams of order $\alpha_s^2$ in \Fig{fig:diags_bleg} where no gluon touches the $s$-quark line (referred to as ``$b$-leg diagrams''), as well as the ``mixed diagrams'' in \Fig{fig:diags_mixed}, and finally the ``bubble diagrams'' in \Fig{fig:diags_bubble} where the gluon propagator is dressed by a fermion-, a gluon- or a ghost-loop.
-Note that for the ``bubble diagrams'' it is sufficient to calculate only the diagrams where the gluon propagator is dressed by a fermion loop; as has been shown in \cite{Blokland:2005uk, Asatrian:2006sm, Muta:1987}, the sum of the ghost- and the gluon-loop can be obtained from the massless fermion loop diagrams by replacing (in the Feynman gauge)
+As these highly non-trivial computations are ingredients in the NNLL program which need checking, we decided to continue an independent calculation of the contributions which were not included in our paper \cite{Greub:2023msv}.
+To this end, we evaluate in the present paper all diagrams of order $\alpha_s^2$ in \Fig{fig:diags_bleg} where no gluon touches the $s$-quark line (referred to as ``$b$-leg diagrams''), as well as the ``mixed diagrams'' in \Fig{fig:diags_mixed}, and finally the ``bubble diagrams'' in \Fig{fig:diags_bubble} where the gluon propagator is dressed by a fermion-, a gluon- or a ghost-loop.